Skip to main content

 "Well.
 She eventually has to stay alone once the course is over if she decides to settle here."
 Ajabdeh reminded him in a matter-of-fact tone.

 "We will see about that.
-Right now she will stay here."
-He walked away briskly "If Ranima can invite a thousand guests for an anniversary party we can have Heer stay over for a month.
+Right now, she will stay here."
+He walked away briskly "If Ranima can invite a thousand guests for an anniversary party, we can have Heer stay over for a month.
 I will go inform her."
 He left Ajabdeh alone in the room.
-She shook her head watching him go.
+She shook her head, watching him go.
 She was not getting into another mother-son duel.

 A lot had happened in a year.
-Slowly and steadily she had become part of this family.
+Slowly and steadily, she had become part of this family.
 And this house became her home.
 Although she never approved of it much, the Sisodiya name helped her business boom even without any other form of help from them.
-They had shifted to a larger office and were setting up a separate official event department alongside the wedding one.
+They had shifted to a larger office and were setting up a separate official event management department alongside the wedding planning one.
 This expansion was to determine the future of their venture.
 Rukaiya had finally accepted Jalal's idea of dating him, after much persuasion.
 Khan Uncle was happy to have her around.
 Heer was doing well for herself.
 Shakti had joined the business rather reluctantly.
 Udai smartly made Ajabdeh talk him into it.

 Jaivanta was slowly giving Ajabdeh more control around the house.
 She handled the lunch that would be sent to the office for the men as well as her own, the guest menus and most often the morning worship of their Kuldevi at the temple within their complex started with her prayers.
 She was also eager to hear Ajabdeh's ideas to improve her charities and NGOs.
-She even took Ajabdeh to some of her events hoping she will someday take over them.
+She even took Ajabdeh to some of her events, hoping she would someday take over them.

 The first time Ajabdeh was forced to make a public appearance was at one of the charity events, the Royal Polo match at Jaipur.
-Shakti was playing and Jaivanta decided it was time she and Udai let Ajabdeh and Pratap represent them.
+Shakti was playing, and Jaivanta decided it was time she and Udai let Ajabdeh and Pratap represent them.
 Jaivanta had taken extra care in going through the best designer collections to choose a polo dress and hat for Ajabdeh.
 A very nervous and self-conscious Ajabdeh's worries were put to rest by Pratap's reassuring hand on hers.

 "I am here.
 This is no rocket science.
-Let the paparazzi get a few pictures, they won't bother you.
+Let the paparazzi get a few pictures; they won't bother you.
 Remember to courtesy bow to the other royals."

 "Oh, my goodness."
 Ajabdeh inhaled.
 "I strongly sense I will screw up."
 Pratap had laughed.
 "I won't let you."